vishalvisd/react-validator/README.md

   - **validators (Required)**: An Array of Objects - {validator: func, errorMessage: string} defining the condition for validity.
 Excuted in order,

+  - **componentTag (Required)**: Tag name of Component.
+When wrapping high order component you should specify the component tag name to avoid unexpected behaviour,

   - **onChangeCallback**: Provide the 'name' of change callback,

   - **valueProp**:  Provide the name of 'value' prop for the component,